 Long Range Planning and Special Projects

 Under the direction of the City Commission, planners working in long range planning and special projects work to maintain and implement those projects that have special and lasting significance to the City.
 To view the projects that the City is currently working on, visit our Special Projects page.

 The City's Historic Preservation program is responsible for safeguarding the historic character of the City and maintains two historic districts within Kissimmee; the South Beaumont Historic District and the City's National Register Historic District.
-To find out more about the program, please visit our Historic Preservation page.
+To find out more about the program, please visit the Historic Preservation page.

-Transportation Planning works closely with nearly every area of the Planning Division, as well as multiple other departments of the City to ensure that Kissimmee's roadways, transit systems and other methods of transportation function to serve the needs of citizens and those visiting the City.
+Transportation Planning works closely with nearly every area of the Planning Division, as well as multiple other departments of the City to ensure that Kissimmee's roadways, transit systems and other methods of transportation function to serve the needs of residents and those visiting the City.
 The Transportation Planner is also responsible for maintaining the City's Transportation Mobility Fee program.
 To find out more information, please visit our Mobility/Impact Fees webpage.

 The Transportation Planner also works with the City's Traffic Calming Committee to address traffic and speeding issues throughout the City.
-To make a request of the Traffic Calming Committee, please review the Traffic Managment Program guidelines and application.
+To make a request of the Traffic Calming Committee, please review the Traffic Management Program guidelines and application.

 Please feel free to send questions to the Planning Division at email@example.com or call 407-518-2140.
 Please note that there is a Planner on Duty (POD) available Monday from 8:00 AM to 5:00 PM, Tuesday from 12:30 PM to 5:00 PM, and Wednesday through Friday from 8:00 AM to 5:00 PM.